All TDR registered breeding dogs are:

 - Shed quite a bit and require regular brushing (however; they do not require a groomer)

-- Energetic dogs that enjoy long walks
+- Energetic dogs that enjoy long walks and require lots of activity throughout the day

 - Great companion dogs and enjoy being in multi-dog homes